Cells in a human body are of different types based on their structure and function.

 These cells include three basic types like

 c) Thrombocytes (platelets).
-These cells are small of the three and are involved in the process of hemostasis, i.e., blood clot formation, to prevent bleeding due to injury.
+These cells are the small of the three and are involved in the process of hemostasis, i.e., blood clot formation, to prevent bleeding due to injury.

 These cells are always motile and never stay in one place.
 They have a limited lifespan before they are destroyed in the body.
-Unlike other cells, they never multiply to form new cells.
-Instead, new cells are formed from other cells.

 Cell types based on their function